Min River (Fujian)

-The provincial capital, Fuzhou, sits on the lower Min River, with its historic center being on the northern side of the river, even closer to its fall into the East China Sea; the location historically made it an important port.
+The provincial capital, Fuzhou (Foochow), sits on the lower Min River, with its historic center being on the northern side of the river.
+Fuzhou's suburb Changle is on the other side of the river, even closer to its fall into the Taiwan Strait; the location historically made it an important port.

 Alternate sources

 The traditional source of the Min River is in the far northwest of the basin, hence in China the highest reach is called the Beixi Brook.
-The total length of the river using this source is 505 km.
+The total length of the river using this source is 505km.
 But in fact, the Beixi is neither the geographic or hydrological source of the river.
-The Shuiqian is the furthest geographic source, and the Shuiqian-Shaxi-Min is 580 km long.
+The Shuiqian is the furthest geographic source, and the Shuiqian-Shaxi-Min is 580km long.
 A different river, the Jinxi, is larger than the Beixi-Futun at the point where the two meet, and consequently is connected to the hydrological source.